anthemion-org/ogle-web/README.md

 The class does expose private data that could have been hidden in a closure, but private variables are marked with underscores in this project, and it’s not hard to remember that they are off-limits.
 In this case, at least, the class implementation is easier to understand, and easier to maintain.

+#### Redux

+[todo]
+Having said all that, Redux makes it difficult to represent state data with classes.

 Some class advantages can be faked, to an extent, with plain objects.
 	Record names